The Low FODMAP Diet for IBS, SIBO, and Chronic Digestive Symptoms

 A review of studies examining low FODMAP interventions in celiac patients showed improvements in digestive symptoms, quality of life, and overall well-being (9).
 While these findings are promising, they also highlight the importance of avoiding unnecessary long-term restriction.

 Many nutrient-dense, whole foods naturally contain FODMAPs.
-Common high-FODMAP categories include fruit, dairy, cereals, and legumes.
+Symptoms are not caused by food quality, but by carbohydrate structure, portion size, gut motility, and microbial fermentation.
+Common high-FODMAP categories include certain fruits, dairy products, grains, and legumes.

 Alcohol and high-caffeine beverages